IamSreeman/IamSreeman.github.io/pages/collections/vegan.md

 - One in nine people in the world today are undernourished, yet we feed around a third of our global crop production to animals.
 If we cut out the middleman and ate the crops ourselves, instead of feeding them to animals, we could feed an additional four billion people – more than enough for everyone, for many years to come!
 We all know how wasteful old gas-guzzling cars are – how long before livestock farming is viewed in the same way: As a shameful, inefficient waste of resources.
 [Source](https://viva.org.uk/planet/the-issues/world-hunger/){:target="_blank"}

 ##### Holocene extinction
 - Since 1970, the collective weight of free-living animals has declined 82%.
 Instead, a small number of farmed animals (mainly cows and pigs) dominate the global biomass.
 They account for 60% of mammal species by mass, 36% goes to humans, and just 4% are free-living animals.
+Animal agriculture is considered one of the prime factors contributing to the current biodiversity loss crisis.
 Sources: [1](https://www.chathamhouse.org/sites/default/files/2021-02/2021-02-03-food-system-biodiversity-loss-benton-et-al_0.pdf){:target="_blank"}, [2](https://www.pnas.org/doi/10.1073/pnas.1711842115){:target="_blank"}
-- Meat is considered one of the prime factors contributing to the current biodiversity loss crisis.

 ##### Antibiotic resistance
 - Worldwide an estimated 73% of antimicrobials (mainly antibiotics) are consumed by farm animals.
 As resistance to antibiotics becomes more common there is greater need for alternative treatments.
 Calls for new antibiotic therapies have been issued, but new drug development is becoming rarer.
 [Source](https://en.wikipedia.org/wiki/Antimicrobial_resistance){:target="_blank"}